Yashwatts/React_and_Redux_2026/README.md

 - Rendering lists with the map method and handling conditional UI.
 - Integrating Bootstrap with React for responsive styling.
 - Passing data with props and styling components with CSS Modules.
+- Passing content with children and handling basic React events.
 - Building beginner apps like a Todo App and a Bharat Clock.
 - Writing clear project documentation and tracking improvements.